jpomalingo/jpomalingo/README.md

   <b>Jodikal Pomalingo</b>
 </h1>

-Heya!
-I'm Jodikal, a freshgraduate currently living in Gorontalo, Indonesia.
+Hayy!
+I'm Jodikal Pomalingo, a freshgraduate currently living in Gorontalo, Indonesia.
 I'm preparing for
-<a href="#">AI Deep Learning</a>,
-and learning programming through small projects  on the side.
+<a href="#">AI Deep Learning</a>, and learning programming through small projects  on the side.

 <br>